Kroery/DiffMOT/README.md

 |YOLOX-L  | 61.5 | 61.7 | 92.0 | 24.2 |
 |YOLOX-X  | 63.4 | 64.0 | 92.7 | 22.7 |

+The tracking speed is test on an RTX 3090 GPU.
+Smaller detectors can achieve higher FPS, which indicates that DiffMOT can flexibly choose different detectors for various real-world application scenarios.
+With YOLOX-S, the tracking speed of the entire system can reach up to **30.3 FPS**.

 ## I. Installation.
 * install torch